The Zendesk Payment Problem

 What this means for compliance:

-Your Zendesk Talk environment stays out of PCI scope
+Your telephony environment stays out of PCI scope

-Call recordings are clean — no cardholder data to redact or encrypt
+Call recordings are clean, with no cardholder data to redact or encrypt

 Agents never see, hear, or handle card numbers

-Your PCI assessment drops from SAQ-D (300+ requirements) to SAQ-A (minimal)
+Your PCI assessment can move from SAQ-D toward SAQ-A

 Voice Checkout details at /platforms/voice-checkout/.